 Of several electricity concepts, the idea of "voltage" or

 "electrical potential" is probably the hardest to understand.

 It's also really tough to explain.
 It's a headache for both the student and the teacher. <GRIN!> To understand voltage, it helps if you first understand a little about its nearest relative, magnetism.

-the "electric field" or "electrostatic field" or "e-field."
-This second
+"electric field" or "electrostatic field" or "e-field."
+This second type of

 field is much like magnetism.
-It's invisible, it has lines of flux, and it can
+It's invisible, it has lines of flux, and it

 separate.
 It is voltage.

 Most people know about magnetic fields but not about e-fields or "voltage

 fields."
 In part, this is because magnetism is explained in school, but for